IHsojib71/IHsojib71/README.md

-I am a passionate programmer and a full-stack web developer with a curiosity about learning new things.
+I am a passionate programmer and a full-stack developer with a curiosity about learning new things.

 My Programming Skills
 * HTML